herotechcourse/kotlin-racingcar-precourse/README.md

 _I was planning to make it in object, but I've learned that objects are difficult to test_

 _So I decided to make it in class + interface way-to make test easily_

+_Noticed that there are no specific limitation of car name (just 5 characters)